 You are so LAZY!

-These types of comments may slip out almost automatically as we blast through our day.
-Perhaps the critical comments are associated with past failures of our own.
-We try to over-compensate thinking our children won’t have the same challenges if we only guide them.
+Critical comments can fly out almost automatically as we blast through our day.
+Perhaps these comments are related to our own past failures.
+We try to over-compensate, thinking our children won’t have the same challenges if we only guide them.